ckoopmann/leveraged-ei-script/README.md

 # Configure
 Copy `.env.example` to `.env` and adjust environment variables inside to correct values.
+NEVER COMMIT / PUSH ANY PRIVATE KEY TO GITHUB (OR ALL OF YOUR FUNDS WILL BE LOST).

 # Test
 Run `yarn hardhat node` to run a local polygon fork.